lammps/lammps/doc/src/Build_settings.rst

 .. _size:

-Size of LAMMPS data types
+Size of LAMMPS integer types
 ------------------------------------

-LAMMPS has a few integer data types which can be defined as 4-byte or 8-byte integers.
+LAMMPS has a few integer data types which can be defined as either 4-byte (= 32-bit) or 8-byte (= 64-bit) integers at compile time.
 The default setting of "smallbig" is almost always adequate.

 **CMake variable**\ :